UsuarioDelNet/EngineeringDesign6/README.md

 **My name is:** *Daniel Andres Liss Pan*

 **Hobbies?**
 I love fútbol!
-The club I support is my hometown club Deportivo de La Coruña, but I follow a ton of different teams.
+The club I support is my hometown club [Deportivo de La Coruña](https://www.rcdeportivo.es/) , but I follow a ton of different teams.
 I also play guitar and play a lot of videogames with friends.

 **What music I listen to:** I love all styles of music, but the best album out right now is Chromakopia and it's not even close.

 > Forever is too long -- Tyler Gregory Okonma

 [`My Resume`](SourceFolder/ResumeFirstDraft.pdf)
 ---